Visiting Aircraft / Flight Permits

 The Governor may authorise a person (whether by name, class or description) either generally or in relation to a particular case or class of cases, to perform a ramp inspection or to carry out other surveillance measures in relation to any aircraft referred to above.

 If a ramp inspection or other surveillance measure identifies a case of non-compliance or suspected non-compliance of an aircraft or by the operator of such an aircraft with the laws, regulations and procedures applicable within the Territory or a serious safety issue with the operator of such an aircraft, the person authorised must immediately notify the operator and, if the issue warrants it, the State of the operator and, where the State of registry and the State of the operator are different, such notification must also be made to the State of registry.

 In the case of notification to States in accordance with paragraph (6), if the issue and its resolution so warrant, the Governor must engage in consultations with the State of the operator and the State of registry, as applicable, concerning the safety standards maintained by the operator.

 Aircraft Insurance Requirements – Minimum Combined Single Limit Coverage

 It is a requirement that all aircraft visiting Bermuda (TXKF) are adequately insured.
-The Bermuda Civil Aviation Authority (BCAA) have adopted the criteria applicable in Europe and promulgated in EC Regulation 785/2004.
+The BCAA have adopted the criteria applicable in Europe and promulgated in EC Regulation 785/2004.
 The minimum insurance cover detailed below is in U.S. Dollars, based on a conversion rate of 1 Special Drawing Right (SDR) to 1.36 USD.
 The level of cover is applicable to both Commercial Air Transport and General Aviation/Private flights (FAA Part 91 and 125).
 The required level of cover is based on Maximum Take-off Mass in kilograms (MTOM) as defined in the aircraft certification process.